Fujiwara Omakase

 Fujiwara Omakase is the right call when sushi/omakase is the draw.
 Omakase, as a category, generally suits diners who are comfortable with a more focused meal than a standard à la carte order, so it is best for guests who want that kind of experience rather than a broad, mix-and-match dinner.

 The tradeoff is flexibility.
-Without verified details here on chef, awards, seating, pricing, hours, or specific menu structure, the safer expectation is a Bellevue sushi/omakase option for diners who value focus.
+Without details on chef, awards, seating, pricing, hours, or specific menu structure, the safer expectation is a Bellevue sushi/omakase option for diners who value focus.
 If someone at the table needs a wide menu, wants a lively group setting, or dislikes the idea of omakase, choose a nearby restaurant with a different format instead.

 Use it for a contained celebration, not a loose group dinner